 PenPal is the top platform for matching members safely and easily.
-On PenPal, you connect or are matched with members worldwide and you send postcards online, which are then printed and sent physically in the post by the service.
-We’ll go further in to how to find a pen pal on the site later, but for now, here are the main advantages of using PenPal to connect.
+It combines the idea of a traditional snail mail pen pal with a digital one.
+On PenPal, you are matched with like-minded members worldwide and send postcards online, which are then printed and sent physically in the post by the service.
+At the same time, you can chat online with your pen pal to deepen the relationship.
+We’ll go further into how to find a pen pal on the site later, but for now, here are the main advantages of using PenPal to connect.

 - PenPal keeps your address and name private by encrypting it in the backend.
 That means other pen pals will send you a *real* postcard online, but you will receive it in the post, all securely and privately.

 - It’s just super easy.
-You personalize a postcard and write your message online.
-But once you click send, the postcard is printed sent via snail mail to your pen pal.
-That saves you a trip to the post office and the wild search for your stationary and stamps.
+You personalize a postcard (with your own pictures) and write your message online.
+But once you click send, the postcard is printed and sent via snail mail to your pen pal.
+That saves you a trip to the post office and the wild search for your stationery and stamps.

-- Our mission is to be accessible to all, so the service and your account is completely free – you just pay for the postcard itself which includes worldwide delivery all for just $2.
+- Our mission is to be accessible to all, so the service and your account is completely free – you just pay for the postcard itself which includes worldwide delivery, all for just $2.49.